Pandaqi/gmtk-jam-2024/bot-bouldering/non_game/bot_bouldering.md

-* Pick fonts
+* Include the fonts I picked
 * Create actual icons for UI + nice update animation + use
 * Can I display the actual progress along a line while the robot is moving?
-* Add a SHADER + DECORATIONS to make the grey mountain NICER => also make it smaller and smaller as you near the top
+* Add a SHADER + DECORATIONS to make the grey mountain NICER